Tall-Paul/progression-framework/frameworks/generic.md

       - level: 5
         criteria:
           - "You coach others to find the best solution"
-          - "You inspire your team and can attract top talent to the organisation"
           - "You unblock people outside of your area"
       - level: 6
         criteria:
           - "Leader of business culture and strategy"
           - "You own your area’s structure"
           - "Strong leadership and coaching abilities"
-  - name: "conduct"
-    title: "👩‍💻 Conduct"
-    content:
-      - level: 1
-        criteria:
-          - "Follows policies and procedures applicable to role"
-          - "Completes training"
-          - "Identifies risks related to own areas"
-      - level: 2
-        criteria:
-          - "Applies and follows governance principles as they apply to role"
-          - "Communicates and escalates risks related to own projects and business area"
-          - "Ensures colleagues actively analyse and address risks in their area"
-      - level: 3
-        criteria:
-          - "Expert risk and compliance knowledge as relevant to role"
-          - "Takes ownership for training others in risk & compliance as relevant to their role"
-          - "Promptly and effectively deals with unforeseen risks as they arise"
-      - level: 4
-        criteria:
-          - "Uses knowledge of internal and external environment to develop strategy and internal policy"
-          - "Applies sophisticated and creative analysis and recommends remediating action"
-          - "Responds to complex issues devising smart strategies for the mitigation of risk"
-      - level: 5
-        criteria:
-          - "Participates in risk management and mitigation at the highest industry level"
-          - "Leads by example and proves their area is managing risk and compliance within appetite"
-          - "Gets involved in and identifies opportunities for colleagues to participate in advisory, strategic, industry bodies to learn and share best practice in their area of business"
-      - level: 6
-        criteria:
-          - "Creates a strong risk culture throughout the organisation"
-          - "Owns policies and can evidence their compliance"
-          - "Contributes to thought leadership on effective and creative risk management throughout the industry"
-          - "Proactively identifies holistic measures to robust risk management and implements them company-wide"
----